 - We all do this when we hear someone is pregnant: we get excited about the future, talk about the due date, and potential names and start making plans.
 For someone who has had a loss, this can actually be quite stressful.
 They just do not know if everything will be ok, and given their history, you cannot reassure them of that.

 - Let your loved one get past certain gestational milestones (especially the gestational date when they had their previous loss) or important ultrasounds.
 Ask them what the next milestone they are looking forward to instead of projecting too far ahead in pregnancy.

 - When in doubt, use open-ended questions rather than making assumptions.
 You do not have to be a cheerleader.
 Your loved one just needs you to meet them where they are at.
 This is the best way to support.

-A little acknowledgment can go a long way in supporting these women.
+A little acknowledgment can go a long way in supporting someone who’s pregnant after a loss.
 Just by you showing up, staying open-minded, and not making assumptions, you are supporting immensely.
-Do your best to not try to solve the problem or find silver linings, and just hold the space for her to feel what she feels.
+Do your best to not try to solve the problem or find silver linings, and just hold space for them to feel what they feel.